Delve into Barcelona's unknown architecture and the most authentic local flavours with a zero-carbon footprint

 If fish or seafood are your foodie passion, you can't miss the menus at two restaurants: Can Ros and La Mar Salada, true temples to gastronomy where the flavours of the sea will transport you to a fishing boat out at sea.
 Both restaurants serve dishes made with fish straight from the Barcelona wholesale fish market, guaranteeing freshness and unbeatable quality.

-If you're more into meat dishes, you can't miss the restaurants Sagàs – Pagesos, Cuiners & Co and El Filete Ruso.
-Both options are renowned for their locally produced meat that will make your mouth water.
+If you're more into meat dishes, you can't miss the restaurant Sagàs – Pagesos, Cuiners & Co .
+Renowned for their locally produced meat that will make your mouth water.
 At Sagàs they have chosen to follow the finger food philosophy: urban food designed to be eaten with the fingers using GM-free meat, and artisan sausages and cured meats.
-The watchword of El Filete Ruso couldn't be simpler: to serve 100% hand-crafted artisan burgers made using the finest ingredients that will simply take your breath away.

-But if you're into all kinds of food and, above all, you like eating well, we have three more foodie tips for you: El Mercader de l'Eixample, housed inside a modernista building in the heart of Barcelona's Eixample district, has a menu that puts traditional Catalan cuisine made with organic ingredients in the spotlight; the Taverna Hoffman interprets time-honoured dishes in an innovative way, with tapas and chargrilled dishes as their main attractions; and Valmas, a fusion restaurant that has no menu and brings the finest produce every day from the market to offer its customers unique, unrepeatable dishes based on their tastes and preferences.
+But if you're into all kinds of food and, above all, you like eating well, we have two more foodie tips for you: El Mercader de l'Eixample, housed inside a modernista building in the heart of Barcelona's Eixample district, has a menu that puts traditional Catalan cuisine made with organic ingredients in the spotlight and the Taverna Hoffman interprets time-honoured dishes in an innovative way, with tapas and chargrilled dishes as their main attractions.

 Whatever restaurant you choose, we can guarantee one thing: you'll be taken on an unequalled gastronomic experience that will leave you hungry for more!